adoyle0/Doors/readme.md

 ## Install

 The install script clones this repo, installs a few dependencies and copies my configs to `~/.config/`.
 It then links `~/.xinitrc` and `~/.zprofile` to the ones copied from the repo, all while creating a **SINGLE** backup for any files that already exist. **NOTE:** Only **ONE** backup per file is saved to prevent piling up backups.
-It's only meant to catch small oversights and is very verbose.
+It's only meant to catch small oversights.
 In other words, if you run the installer twice **IT WILL OVERWRITE THE BACKUP!**

 The install script is only for Arch right now but I plan to include any distro with this software in their repos.
 At least the popular ones